Rick Gibson: 3D computer graphics

 In 1996, Gibson received a research position at the Centre for Image and Sound Research at Simon Fraser University to study anaglyph images.
-He exhibited some of these images at the 1995 Currents exhibition in Vancouver and in Victoria, BC.
+He exhibited some of these images at the 1995 Currents exhibition in Vancouver and in Victoria, British Columbia.
 In 1996, he built the world's first completely anaglyphic website.
 Between 2002 and 2004, he studied 3D lenticular printing for his master's degree.
 By 2006 he was publicly showing autostereoscopic prints.
 In 2007 he had a major exhibition of this work at the 3D Center of Art and Photography in Portland, Oregon.
 In February 2011 he exhibited six large lenticular prints at the Blim Gallery in Vancouver, Canada.
 These prints paid homage to six renowned religious leaders by revealing the penis of God within them.

 Bioart

 Gibson gave a talk to the International Society for Anthrozoology (ISAZ) at Cambridge University in July 2012 about the use of live insects in art and entertainment.
 On 8 February 2017 Gibson walked naked in front of the Vancouver Law Courts in the middle of winter to protest Canada's ban of genetic engineering of the human genome.
-He walked nude in downtown Vancouver for 11 minutes, 45.75 seconds in a light rain and a temperature of 7 degrees Celsius.
+He walked nude in downtown Vancouver for 11 minutes, 45.75 seconds in a light rain and a temperature of 7 C.